EmperorDan/Security/Risk.md

 One of the largest threats to an organisation is their employees.
 With the level of trust and access that certain employees have within comes huge risks.
 The main risks come from the IT department as they have access to the organisations networks, and accounts.
 Its important to manage the morale of your employees as a disgruntled employee with enough access can cripple a company/organisation.

 Careless or Uninformed Employees
-This reinforces the reasoning behind the interview process
+This reinforces the reasoning behind the interview process.
+You must communicate with your employee's/colleage's.
+Mistakes will be avoided if you

 Mobile Devices